-In our counterfactual, we account for the technological aspects of containerization documented in Section 1: lower costs, particularly in deep ports, and the increased land-intensity of transshipment.
+In our counterfactual, we account for the technological aspects of containerization in seaports that we document in Sections 1 and 3: lower costs, particularly in deep ports, and the increased land-intensity of transshipment.
 This requires us to change the values of three model fundamentals relative to the post-containerization equilibrium.
+We discuss these three changes in model fundamentals next.